dutyjs/duty/README.md

 1. new way of reading todos with the use of eval
 2. the way to delete todos has changed, check the above documentation on how to delete todos
-3. The ability to get notified only in linux systems with systemd as the daemon manager
+3. The ability to get notified only in OSX ( with launchd ) ( behaviour not defined ) and linux systems with systemd as the daemon manager

 # how to set notification

 run `duty create-service`

-it should be noted that for now notification only works for linux O.S with systemd as the daemon manager

-automatically notification is been set for added todo, incase you want to disable notification for a todo do this
+Notification is supported on both OSX ( with launchd as it's daemon manager) ( the behaviour is not defined ) and linux ( with systemd daemon manager )

+Before the notification feature will work , you have to set the due date of that particular todo

+`duty due <hash> <date>`

+The date format should be in MM/DD/YYYY

+**set_notify** This subcommand takes three argument

+The first argument is the hash value of the todo, the second argument is to set the notification of that hash to be true or false , the third argument is the timeout of the notification

 `duty set_notify 23abcdef false 3000` // all the arguments are required, the first argument `set_notify` sets the notification, the second argument is the hash to work on, the fourth argument ( false ) disables notification, the fifth argument 3000 specifies the timeout of a notification